deepset-ai/haystack/CONTRIBUTING.md

 The core contributors periodically mark certain issues as good for first-time contributors.
 Those issues are usually limited in scope, easily fixable and low priority, so there is absolutely no reason why you should not try fixing them, it's a good excuse to start looking into the project and a safe space for experimenting failure: if you don't get the grasp of something, pick another one!
+Once you become comfortable contributing to Haystack, you can have a look at the list of issues marked as [contributions wanted](https://github.com/orgs/deepset-ai/projects/14/views/1) to look for your next contribution!

 ### Setting up your development environment